Louise Redknapp: Television career

-In 2009, Louise Redknapp filmed a follow up documentary The Truth About Super Skinny Pregnancies displaying the pressures on women to stay in shape during and after their pregnancies.
+In 2009, Louise Redknapp filmed a follow-up documentary The Truth About Super Skinny Pregnancies displaying the pressures on women to stay in shape during and after their pregnancies.
 Later that year in September 2009, Redknapp presented The Farmer Wants a Wife for Five, a relaunch of a series that originally appeared on ITV in 2001.
 In 2009, Redknapp was also announced as the face of online fashion retailer Fashion Union.
 The following year in January 2010, Redknapp took over as the full-time presenter of the BBC Sunday morning programme Something for the Weekend for two years.

 Redknapp was a judge on the UK version of So You Think You Can Dance, broadcast on BBC One.
 In 2011, Redknapp made her acting debut alongside Ray Winstone as Diana Smith in the feature film The Hot Potato.
 Redknapp had a cosmetic range named Wild About Beauty, which she launched with make-up artist Kim Jacob; which she sold in 2017.

 On 15 August 2016, Redknapp was announced as a contestant for the fourteenth series of Strictly Come Dancing.
 She reached the 2016 finals with professional dancer Kevin Clifton.
 In April 2018, Redknapp made her radio debut, guest-presenting two evening shows on Heart, on Sunday 8 April and Sunday 15 April.
-On 23 October 2018, Redknapp recorded herself narrating Roald Dahl's The Enormous Crocodile for an audio cassette release.

 In May 2021, Redknapp appeared on The Masked Dancer masked as Flamingo.
 She was the second celebrity to be unmasked.
 That same month, Redknapp appeared on the first series of BBC game show I Can See Your Voice, performing "Let's Go Round Again".